 There are also some stark differences between the reasons for convictions of people of each race.
 Black people especially fall victim to cases of mistaken witness identification, as in the Walter Lomax trial.
 For a more recent example, consider the fact that pro tennis player James Blake was tackled by police in New York City because he resembled a thief they were looking for (although even that is contested).

 But, as the data show, these are far from one-off circumstances.
 The increased incidence of mistaken identity among black people is possibly due to the fact that black people are stopped and questioned disproportionately by police.
 In fact, in 2011, more black males (168,126) were stopped in New York City than actually lived there.

 There may also be less nefarious factors at play, such as the fact that studies have shown that people have greater difficulty distinguishing facial features across the races – so, to a white witness, many black or Asian people may look similar.

 While we hear the most about overturned murder convictions, they only account for 40% of exonerations.
-Other crimes for which people have been wrongfully convicted include sexual assault and drug-related charges.
+Other crimes for which people have been wrongfully convicted include sexual assault and drug possession for sale charges.
 Examining the data from a racial perspective reveals that across 3 of the 4 categories, black people are the most frequently wrongfully convicted.
-This is most common in sexual assault cases, for which black people make up 60% of the exonerations.
+This is most common in sexual battery cases, for which black people make up 60% of the exonerations.